 Our frequently asked questions (FAQ) section provides information and resources on various topics.
 To find answers to your questions, use the search feature below or browse the Featured Questions and Top 20 FAQs.
 If the answer to a FAQ doesn't resolve your question, you can email our office for assistance by clicking "I need more information about this subject" at the bottom of the answer.

 There are very specific circumstances in which you may be exempt from paying sales tax on the purchase price of a car, truck, motorcycle or trailer:

 When you move from another state and you've been the titled owner in that state for at least six months.

 When a motor vehicle is given to you for no consideration in return (i.e., no money exchanges hands).

 When you trade motor vehicles with someone else and no additional consideration is exchanged.

 When you inherit a motor vehicle from someone who is deceased.

 When you have already paid sales tax on the car, truck, motorcycle or trailer.
-A bill of sale or invoice from the dealership or an out-of-state registration that lists the purchase price of the motor vehicle, amount of sales tax paid, the purchaser's information and the vehicle details (year, make and vehicle identification number) would be required to prove sales tax paid.
+A bill of sale or invoice from the dealership or an out-of-state registration that lists the purchase price of the motor vehicle, amount of sales tax paid, the purchaser's information, and the vehicle's year, make, and vehicle identification number are required to prove sales tax paid.